-- In the Symbols docker, choose a symbol from the list.
-To open the Symbols docker, click Object ▶ Symbol ▶ Symbols. - Click the Edit symbol button - 3 Modify the objects on the drawing page. - 4 Click Finish in the top-left corner of the drawing window.
+- In the Symbols inspector, choose a symbol from the list.
+To open the Symbols inspector, click Object ▶ Symbol ▶ Symbols. - 3 Modify the objects on the drawing page. - 4 Click Finish in the top-left corner of the drawing window.

 Changes made to a symbol are automatically made to all instances in the active drawing.